gabrieltwallin/gabrieltwallin.github.io/_pages/about.md

 If you are a student interested in pursuing a PhD under my supervision, please feel free to send me an [email](mailto:g.wallin@lancaster.ac.uk).

-**News** Consider applying for [this](https://www.lancaster.ac.uk/maths/study/phd/#latent-variable-modelling-and-statistical-learning-for-largescale-health-assessments-387282-3) PhD position under my supervision.
+**News:** Consider applying for [this](https://www.lancaster.ac.uk/maths/study/phd/#latent-variable-modelling-and-statistical-learning-for-largescale-health-assessments-387282-3) PhD position under my supervision.